 Conclusion

 The widow’s penalty is a harsh reality for many widows, but with compassionate guidance and support, it’s possible to overcome these financial challenges.
 As financial planners in Grapevine, TX, we are dedicated to making a meaningful difference in your life by providing the tools and resources you need to navigate this difficult time.
-With empathy, understanding, and expertise, we will help you regain control of your finances and move forward with confidence and security.
+With empathy, understanding, and expertise, we will help you regain control of your finances and move forward with confidence and clarity.

 Converting a traditional IRA to a Roth IRA is a taxable event and could result in additional impacts to your personal tax situation, including the taxation of current social security benefit payments.
 Be sure to consult with a qualified tax advisor before making any decisions regarding your IRA.